tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

     ##
     ## $M3
     ## $M3$example
-    ## [1] "echo Hello Bioconcudctor! > results/M3.txt"
+    ## [1] "echo Hello Bioconductor! > results/M3.txt"

 <center>

 <img title="spr-cwl" src="../images/targetscwl.jpg" width="500" />

 </center>

 <center>

 Figure 1: Connectivity between CWL param files and targets files.

 </center>

-## Creating the CWL param files from the command line
+## Auto-creation of CWL param files from command-line

-Users need to define the command line in a pseudo-bash script format:
+Users can define the command-line in a pseudo-bash script format.
+The following used the the command-line for `HISAT2` as example.

 ``` r
 command <- "